leavemydogalone/curriculum/javascript/finishing-up/project_final_js.md

 This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something.

 - [A Rock Solid, Modern Web Stack—Rails 5 API + ActiveAdmin + Create React App on Heroku](https://blog.heroku.com/a-rock-solid-modern-web-stack)
+- [Start to finish instructional series on how to set up and utilize firebase with a React Application] (https://www.youtube.com/watch?v=3ZEz-iposj8&list=PLpPVLI0A0OkJ-bu1zSiknRYEUIy33gCwp&index=1)
 - [How to Build a React App that Works with a Rails 5.1 API](https://www.sitepoint.com/react-rails-5-1/)
 - [Firebase Documentation](https://firebase.google.com/)